Preceptors

 Raice Stevens, PharmD

-Raice Stevens, PharmD, is currently a Clinical Pharmacy Specialist in Emergency Medicine at St. Mary’s Medical Center.
+Raice Stevens, PharmD, is currently a Clinical Pharmacy Specialist in Emergency Medicine and Residency Program Director at St. Mary’s Medical Center.
 He received his Doctor of Pharmacy degree from Marshall University School of Pharmacy prior to completing his PGY-1 residency at St. Mary’s Medical Center.
 His current research is centered around anticoagulation therapies in acute coronary syndromes and medication administration in status epilepticus.
 Dr. Stevens is involved with the Pharmacy and Therapeutics, Emergency Medicine, and Trauma Committees, as well as precepting students from Marshall School of Pharmacy.
 Outside of work, Raice enjoys playing music and discovering new hobbies, of which the most recent additions have been learning how to ski, cook, and golf.

 Katie Tomblin, PharmD